 Real Life?
 Whatever makes you feel most put together and true.

-I will shoot at any time of the day.
+Any time of the day!
 Many families schedule dinner after, if this is your plan, be sure to give everyone a healthy snack before the photo shoot.
-I encourage drinks to be brought especially during the summer when we are meeting outside.
-Some families bring a cooler and once it was filled with popsicles!
+I encourage waters, especially during the summer when we are meeting outside.
+Some families bring a cooler, once it was filled with popsicles!
 Blankets and mittens if it’s the winter.
+Your dog at anytime! : )

 Most teens dread the family photo session and some dads too, but I work fast and keep things moving.
 Most are pleasantly surprised.